Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 PS C:\> $jobs = Get-AzureRmRecoveryServicesAsrJob -TargetObjectId $ASRObjectId
 ```

-Returns all the jobs specific to a particular target ASR object Id.
+Returns all the jobs on a particular ASR object(reference the ASR object such as replicated item or recovery plan by its ID.)

 ## PARAMETERS